werckme/werckmeister/manual.in.md

 ## Accomp My Melodies

 Imagine you give your bass player some chords, and he or she asks you how to play these.
-<br>You would say something like: play the 1st degree on one and the 5th degree on four.
+<br>You would say something like: play the 1st degree on the first beat and the 5th degree on the fourth beat.

-And this is exactly what you doing when writing style templates.
+And this is what you doing when writing style templates.
 <br>So in our example above you would write:

 ```language=Werckmeister,type=full